 Are YOU preparing for a short-term mission trip or possibly a service project?
 Do you want to make sure you are helping rather than hurting?
-Today we are going to cover and expand upon some experiences and advice are some excellent tips and tricks from well-experienced short termers who will help you determine whether your service will be transformative ... or toxic.
+Today we are going to cover and expand upon some experiences and advice are some excellent tips and tricks from well-experienced short-termers who will help you determine whether your service will be transformation ... or toxic.

 Yeah, I said toxic.
 It happens.
 I remember Greg and I did an awful lot of interviews with missionaries (including Greg himself) as we put together How to Get Ready for Short-Term Missions.
 Of course, there are significant benefits to short-term missions, and there are even some mission projects that cannot thrive without them.
 But, as with any real effort, there are also challenging realities.

 First and foremost, STUDY THE WORD.
 Believe it or not, there have been people go on mission trips to share the gospel without their own personal preparation.
 And this goes for understanding God’s message to share it with others AND finding the ways He is telling you to get ready to do it!
-Click this link for a good start.
-Then HERE is an in depth bible study on missions.
+Check out this link for a good start to inspire focus.
+Then here is an in depth bible study on missions.

 So before you prepare or before we even discuss this at all ...